liuzhen9320/bird-lg-rs/README.md

 | traceroute_flags | --traceroute-flags | BIRDLG_TRACEROUTE_FLAGS | traceroute flags, supports multiple flags separated with space |
 | traceroute_raw | --traceroute-raw | BIRDLG_TRACEROUTE_RAW | whether to display traceroute outputs raw (default false) |

-### Example
+### 💡 Example Usage

 ```bash
 ./bird-lgproxy-rs --bird /run/bird.ctl --listen 8000
 ```

-## Migration from bird-lg-go
+## 🚀 Migration from `bird-lg-go`

-This project is designed to be a **drop-in replacement** for bird-lg-go.
-Simply:
+This project is engineered as a **seamless drop-in replacement** for bird-lg-go.
+Migration is straightforward:

-1. Stop your existing bird-lg-go services
+1. **Stop** your existing bird-lg-go services
-2. Replace the binaries with `bird-lg-rs` and `bird-lgproxy-rs`
+2. **Replace** the binaries with `bird-lg-rs` and `bird-lgproxy-rs`
-3. Start the services with the same configuration
+3. **Start** the services using your existing configuration

-All command-line arguments, environment variables, and API endpoints remain identical.
+All command-line arguments, environment variables, and API endpoints remain completely identical, ensuring zero downtime migration.

-## API Compatibility
+## 🔌 API Compatibility

-All REST API endpoints are fully compatible with bird-lg-go:
+All REST API endpoints maintain full compatibility with bird-lg-go, ensuring existing integrations continue to function seamlessly:

-- `/api/bird/:servers/:command`
+- `/api/bird/:servers/:command` - Execute BIRD commands across specified servers
-- `/api/traceroute/:servers/:target`
+- `/api/traceroute/:servers/:target` - Perform traceroute operations from multiple vantage points
-- `/api/whois/:target`
+- `/api/whois/:target` - Query whois information for IP addresses and domains

-## License
+## 📄 License

-GPL 3.0 - Same as bird-lg-go
+GPL 3.0 - Maintaining consistency with the original `bird-lg-go` license

-## Credits
+## 🙏 Credits

+- [bird-lg-rs](https://github.com/pysio2007/bird-lg-rs) - The original Rust implementation by Pysio
-- [bird-lg-go](https://github.com/xddxdd/bird-lg-go) - The original Go implementation
+- [bird-lg-go](https://github.com/xddxdd/bird-lg-go) - The original Go implementation that inspired this project
-- [bird-lg](https://github.com/sileht/bird-lg) - The original Python implementation
+- [bird-lg](https://github.com/sileht/bird-lg) - The foundational Python implementation
-- All contributors to the bird-lg ecosystem
+- All contributors to the bird-lg ecosystem who have made this project possible

+---

+Built with ❤️ in Rust for the networking community